-Third annual production in support of Pregnancy Care Centre coming up
+A fascinating dramatic musical production in support of the Central Alberta Pregnancy Care Centre is coming up in April.

 This year’s event – entitled What We Didn’t Know – has been penned by acclaimed playwright and former Red Deer resident Andrew Kooman, whose own play She Has A Name was released as a successful film late last year.

 What We Didn’t Know, under the direction of Annette Bradley and Laura Geelen, runs April 6th to April 8th at the Memorial Centre.